Zombie Apocalypse Story Ideas and Writing Prompts

 Here’s an idea for your next zombie apocalypse novel or short story.
 Try telling it from the Z’s point of view.
 Bear with me now…

 Maybe the protagonist has partial immunity from the zombie contagion.
 Maybe she “turns,” but not all the way.
 Maybe your main character can think but not speak.
 In this way, readers could get to know her through interiority and inner thoughts.
 They could get inside her head.
-And thus the story (and the character) move forward.
+And thus the story (and the character) moves forward.

 Maybe at some point she rebounds from the virus, like a person overcoming a serious flu, and returns to something resembling normalcy.
 Maybe this reversal happens when she is walking among a horde of zombies, and suddenly they look at her not as one of their own kind — but as food.
-Yowza!

 What if the zombie outbreak was going to be initiated by terrorists or some other rogue group?
-What if they planned it to coincide with some major event, like New Year’s Even in Times Square, or the Super Bowl?
+What if they planned it to coincide with some major event, like New Year’s Eve in Times Square, or the Super Bowl?

 Or the presidential inauguration ceremony?